snowinmars/FerOmega/TranslationExamples.md

 #### Range math

-Each operator will be wrapped with spaces.
+Each sql operator will be wrapped with spaces.

 - Input query: `[location] in ([Moscow], [St. Petersburg]) and [country] in ([ru], [us])`
 - Allowed properties: